Foreign travel advice

 Passport validity requirements

-If you are visiting Mexico, your passport should be valid for the length of your stay in Mexico.
+To enter Mexico, your passport must be valid for the duration of your stay.

 Visa requirements

-British Nationals entering Mexico by land must fill out an immigration form online.
+British nationals entering Mexico by land must fill in an immigration form online.

 Employment, voluntary work, research and eco activities

-Tourists cannot undertake voluntary (including human rights) work, or activity, or any form of paid employment.
-To carry out this type of work, you must get the correct visa from the Mexican embassy before you travel.
+Tourists cannot do any type of voluntary or paid work or activity, including human rights work.
+To work or volunteer, you must get the correct visa from the Mexican Embassy before you travel.

 You may need a visa for some adventure or ecotourism activities like caving, potholing or entomology, especially if they involve any scientific or technological research.
 The Mexican authorities may define scientific or technological research activities far more broadly than other countries.
-If in doubt, check with the Mexican Embassy in London well before your visit and ask for written confirmation if necessary.
+If in doubt, ask the Mexican Embassy in UK well before you travel and ask for written confirmation if necessary.

-You can get digital proof of entry and how long you are allowed to stay in Mexico, by downloading it from the Portal de Servicios del INM website within the first 60 days of your visit.
+You can download digital proof of entry and how long you are allowed to stay in Mexico from Portal de Servicios del INM (in Spanish) within the first 60 days of your visit.

 • show proof of your accommodation, for example, a hotel booking confirmation